Youth Opportunities

 A new toolkit from the Hive Research Lab was created to share tools and techniques around the youth development practice of “brokering” or connecting youth to future learning opportunities and resources.

 PowerMinds.org offers a powerful platform where children, youth and adults can connect to qualified tutors and counselors online.
-The online network consists of volunteers that are expert in their areas and are willing to share their knowledge and help you succeed.
+The online network consists of volunteers that are experts in their areas and are willing to share their knowledge and help you succeed.

 The Illinois Science & Technology Institute’s Mentor Matching Engine (MME) is an invitation-based web platform that connects Illinois high school students and their teachers to STEM professionals who serve as online mentors.
 MME facilitates mentor engagement and collaboration through strategic matching, forum-style chatting, video-conferencing and document sharing.